gramener/gramex/gramex/apps/guide/install/README.md

 Copy the `offline` folder to the target machine (which need not have an Internet connection).
 Then:

-1. Install the [Anaconda][anaconda] executable
+1. Install the [Anaconda][anaconda] executable.
+When prompted, say "Install for all users", not "Just me"
-2. From the `offline` folder, run `pip install --no-index --find-links . gramex.tar.bz2`
+2. Open the Command Prompt or terminal **as administrator**.
+From the `offline` folder, run `pip install --no-index --find-links . gramex.tar.bz2`